 After leaving the Army, Charles attended Art Center in Los Angeles (it is now in Pasadena) on the G.I.
 Bill.
 After completing his studies, and majoring in design and advertising illustration, Charles joined the staff of freelance artists at McNamera Brothers in Detroit in 1955.
 He lived at home with his parents during this time.
 Missing the West Coast, and not wanting to be, in his words, a “Momma’s Boy” Charles moved to Los Angeles in 1959.
 There he formed an advertising agency with three other artists called “Group West” and was very successful doing freelance commercial artwork.
 Some of his clients included General Tire, Unocal, Carnation, Chrysler, United California Bank, Otis elevator company, and Dow Chemical Co. to name a few.
 During this time he won numerous awards for his illustrative talents.
 Then he met my mother, and she unleashed the primitive artist that was buried within him.

 My parents met at an ad agency in Los Angeles.
 My mother (Elizabeth) had just graduated from UCLA as an art major.
 She was working at this ad agency when she heard about a hotshot illustrator (Charles Wysocki) that was coming in to do some freelance work for them.
-Well, when they met, it was love at first site.
-My mother’s family was one of the firsts to settle in the San Fernando Valley.
+Well, when they met, it was love at first sight.
+My mother’s family was one of the first to settle in the San Fernando Valley.
 My father was enamored by the simplicity of this farm life and wholesome values.
 This was a major turning point for my father.
 This influence is what started his whole primitive style that we all know and love.
 Just think what would have happened if he would have met the wrong lady?
 Yikes!